What is Lion's Mane Mushroom?

 How to Eat Lion's Mane

-Lion's mane mushrooms are usually sold dried and can be found in many online marketplaces like Amazon and in many health food stores.
+Lion's mane mushrooms are usually sold dried and found in online marketplaces like Amazon and many health food stores.
 They come in powder, capsules, or bulk form and can be added to smoothies, soups, or baked goods.
-They have a woody, earthy flavor that's a bit like mushrooms or seaweed but can easily be masked by other intense flavors.
+They have a woody, earthy flavor similar to seaweed or mushrooms, but other intense flavors can easily cover it up.
 They're also very affordable, with around 100 grams (3.5 oz) costing about $10.
-Health experts recommend taking 1-3 grams daily of lion's mane mushrooms to benefit most.
+Health experts recommend taking 1-3 grams of lion's mane mushrooms daily to benefit the most.
 You can add them to baked goods or other recipes or take them as a supplement.

 Side Effects of Lion's Mane

 If you're looking to reap some of the many health benefits of the lion's mane mushroom, be aware that while it can be a powerful ally, there are also potential side effects.

 For starters, the lion's mane mushroom is known to boost immunity and help fight against conditions such as arthritis and cancer.
 Additionally, it has been said to improve cognitive function and reduce anxiety levels.
 However, like any supplement or medication, you must speak with a doctor before starting any new regimen if you consider using lion's mane mushrooms.